QualCoder

 As a heads-up, QualCoder was not designed to analyze attributes statistically.
 For that, you can export attributes as CSV files and use R or another open dedicated application.
 Also, the only current options for attributes are numeric and character, so dates, types, or integers are not supported.
 We will see how we can export attributes later.

-You can utilize Journals to practice data journaling and document ideas and reflections throughout the coding process, making them searchable with regex expressions—a topic we’ll explore later.
+You can also utilize Journals to practice data journaling and document ideas and reflections throughout the coding process, making them searchable with regex expressions—a topic we’ll explore later.
 Journals are particularly useful for bottom-up approaches, requiring multiple iterations to refine your themes and coding scheme.
 Plus, you can enhance your journaling content with markdown formatting!

 Our Example Project in QualCoder